What is constructor?

 public int a, b; public static int c, d;

-private privateconstructor(int x, int y)
+privateconstructor(int x, int y)

 {